 John M. Strawn, Ph.D.

-Summary: Software in high-level languages (e.g. C, C++, Java, Fortran), assembly language (digital signal processors, embedded processors, custom processors), and Matlab, for signal processing applications, often related to audio and music.
-Related projects such as processor design, mergers and acquisitions, feasibility studies, and standards work.
-This list of consulting assignments is part of Dr. Strawn’s CV which includes a separate list of litigation assignments.
+Dr. Strawn’s activity as expert witness draws on decades of involvement with software.
+He has developed software in high-level languages (e.g., C, C++, Java, Fortran), assembly language (digital signal processors, embedded processors, custom processors), and Matlab, often for signal processing applications, often related to audio and music.
+Related projects include processor design, mergers and acquisitions, feasibility studies, and standards work.
+This page emphasizes independent consulting work in software.
+Further software experience in academia and as an engineer and manager in industry is given in Dr. Strawn’s CV.

 |Port iZotope’s voice pitch correction effect from C++ source code to Avid TDM environment in Motorola 56000 family assembly language.|